San Francisco Giants' Jeff Samardzija laments baseball will be left with 'puppets' after manager's retirement

 Is baseball due for Elmo or Kermit in the dugout?

 San Francisco Giants pitcher Jeff Samardzija on Tuesday lamented the "puppets" that would occupy MLB managerial jobs after some current managers hang up their spikes.
-He spokes amid Giants manager Bruce Bochy’s announcement that he planned to retire at the end of the 2019 season, wrapping up what will be a 13-year tenure with the team that's netted the Giants three World Series titles.
+He spoke amid Giants manager Bruce Bochy’s announcement that he planned to retire at the end of the 2019 season, wrapping up what will be a 13-year tenure with the team that's netted the Giants three World Series titles.

 YOUNG NEW YORK YANKEES FAN DELIGHTED HIS TEAM DIDN'T LAND MANNY MACHADO